kutaslab/fitgrid/docs/source/contributing.rst

      git checkout new-feature
      pip install --no-deps -e .

-   This way the `fg-new-feature` conda environment provides the fitgrid dependencies and the modified source files in the local repo are loaded when ``fitgrid`` modules are imported.
+   This way the just-created `fg-new-feature` conda environment provides the required fitgrid dependencies and the modified source files in your local repo are loaded when ``fitgrid`` modules are imported.

    .. note::

-      This is the **only** time ``pip install`` should be used while developing ``fitgrid`` on pain of corrupting the conda environment.
+      Experience indicates this is the **only** time ``pip install`` should be used while developing ``fitgrid`` on pain of corrupting the conda environment.

 **Develop-and-test**